colinhacks/zod/README.md

 - Missing function schemas
 - Missing union & intersection schemas

-¹ Yup has a strange interpretation of the `.required()` is odd and non-standard.
+¹ Yup has a strange interpretation of the word `required`.
 Instead of meaning "not undefined", Yup uses it to mean "not empty".
 So `yup.string().required()` will not accept an empty string, and `yup.array(yup.string()).required()` will not accept an empty array.
-For Zod arrays there is a dedicated `.nonempty()` method to indicate this, or you can implement it with a custom validator.
+For Zod arrays there is a dedicated `.nonempty()` method to indicate this, or you can implement it with a custom refinement.

 #### io-ts